yashkhasbage25/AnonymizingAudioVisualData/_posts/2021-06-20-on-audio-anonymization.md

 echos(gain_in: float = 0.8, gain_out: float = 0.9, n_echos: int = 1, delays: List[float] = [60], decays: List[float] = [0.4])

 reverb(reverberance: float = 50, high_freq_damping: float = 50, room_scale: float = 100, stereo_depth: float = 100, pre_delay: float = 0, wet_gain: float = 0, wet_only: bool = False)

+## Qualitative Analysis of SoX

+The anonymization predominantly is effective due to pitch change.
+Chorus and echo do create an effect, however, they also make audio unnatural

+Further complex effects like bass, treble, reverb, flanger, etc. create more unnaturalness as compared to anonymization.

+Hence, such effects are better to be used as "Transformers" as compared to "Anonymizer".
+Some discussions on the internet emphasise that pitch is the basic attribute to be changed for anonymization, and it will surely work.
+But, it will be better we have more than one attribute for anonymization.

+The question arises: what are differences between audios of same pitch? can we leverage those for further anonymization.

+#### Can randomly increasing/decreasing pitch, lead to anonymization?

+Yes, but in some cases.
+The catch is: male voice is low and female voice is high.
+Increasing the high voice further, does not affect much.
+Similarly, for male voice.

+We need to compute the pitch of average male and female voices.
+Given an audio, we need to guess its gender based on the average pitch data.
+From this, we can estimate the increase/decrease required.

 Important pages: